cameronburdasll/JavaScript-HTML-BasicIO/README.md

 # JavaScript-HTML-BasicIO
-Basic HTML page where with input boxes that are read by a JavaScript program.
+Basic template for an HTML page where with input boxes that are read by a JavaScript program.

 main() function reads in the two number boxes from the HTML page and sorts and prints the sequence of numbers input, then calls loopPrint()